enterspeedhq/enterspeed-docs/docs/key-concepts/overview.md

 ### Routing

 Routing is set up in Schemas and is a part of setting up schemas and API's.
-We currently offer 2 ways of setting up routing.
+We currently offer two ways of setting up routing:

 - [Url routing](/docs/key-concepts/schemas.md)
 - [Handles](/docs/key-concepts/schemas.md)